glasgowcompbio/GraphOmics/setup_guide.md

-# WebOmics Setup Guide
+# GraphOmics Setup Guide

-WebOmics can be somewhat tricky to install due to its large number of dependencies.
+GraphOmics can be somewhat tricky to install due to its large number of dependencies.
 Please follow all the steps below carefully.
-In the future, we will prepare dockerised image of WebOmics that is ready to run.
+In the future, we will prepare dockerised image of GraphOmics that is ready to run.

-The following are the instructions to get WebOmics running on Ubuntu 18.04.
+The following are the instructions to get GraphOmics running on Ubuntu 18.04.

 ### 1. Install Java 8